French Lick Springs Hotel: Golf

 In the early twentieth century, when golf was beginning to gain popularity, the resort expanded its modest golf facilities.
 Around 1907 it is believed that Thomas Taggart hired Tom Bendelow to enlarge the Valley Course, the resort's first golf course, to an eighteen-hole course on 120 acre.
 The course design, attributed to Bendelow, featured a combination of wooded hills and flat turf.
 The one-story Valley clubhouse (circa 1915) was built during Taggart's tenure as the resort's owner.
 The painted brick, American Craftsman-style bungalow, which replaced an earlier building, is located northeast of the hotel's north wing.
 Caddies waited in the clubhouse's lower level for their turn to serve the course's patrons.

-Around 1917 Donald Ross and his associates designed the eighteen -hole Hill Course, the resort's second golf course.
+Around 1917 Donald Ross and his associates designed the eighteen-hole Hill Course, the resort's second golf course.
 Completed in 1920 on approximately 300 acre, the championship course was located about 2 mi from the hotel.
 At the time of its construction, the hilly terrain was modified to create challenges for golfers by varying elevations and adding hazards.
 The course hosted the PGA Championship tournament in 1924, which Walter Hagen won.
 The course's 1 1/2-story, wood-framed clubhouse with verandas along two sides was built in 1940 as a replacement for an earlier brick clubhouse.
 Its main floor was used for dining, socializing, equipment sales, and office space; the lower level contained locker rooms and rest rooms.

 Gardens

-The hotel was noted for its gardens installed during the Taggart era, and postcard views of the gardens were reprinted for decades.
+The hotel was noted for its gardens; postcard views of them were reprinted for decades.
 A large formal "Italian" garden was laid out in the 1910s.
 A Japanese garden with pond, waterfall, Japanese-style concrete lanterns and bronze crane statues was built by Chicago Japanese garden builder T.R.
 Otsuka around 1920.